sid-146/sid-146/README.md

-<h3 align="center">Hi 👋!
+<h3 align="center">Hi there👋!
 My name is Sudhanwa.
 I'm a Data Science and AI Enthusiast.</h3>

 ###